xonixx/blog/goawk_cover.md

 So GoAWK used pretty standard programming languages implementation design, and therefore execution strategy:

 1. Firstly the input AWK source (as a string) is processed by [**Lexer**](https://benhoyt.com/writings/goawk/#lexer), outputting a list of tokens.
-2. Afterwards, the list of tokens serves as an input for [**Parser**](https://benhoyt.com/writings/goawk/#parser), and now the output is an AST (abstract syntax tree).
+2. Then the list of tokens serves as an input for [**Parser**](https://benhoyt.com/writings/goawk/#parser), and now the output is an AST (abstract syntax tree).
    - There is also a notion of [**Resolver**](https://benhoyt.com/writings/goawk/#resolver) that was initially a part of **Parser**.
 It analyzes the AST and annotates it with some additional data, like the information about inferred types.
-3. Then the AST [passes through](https://benhoyt.com/writings/goawk-compiler-vm/) the **Bytecode Compiler** producing list of opcodes (bytecodes, instructions), the GoAWK assembly code.
+3. Afterwards, the AST [passes through](https://benhoyt.com/writings/goawk-compiler-vm/) the **Bytecode Compiler** producing list of opcodes (bytecodes, instructions), the GoAWK assembly code.
 4. Finally, the bytecode serves as input to **Interpreter**, which has inside a Virtual Machine that just runs the opcodes instruction by instruction.

 Now I needed to understand how to fit the code coverage functionality into this scheme.

-So, as I explained earlier, we need to instrument the source code for coverage tracking.
+As I explained earlier, we need to instrument the source code for coverage tracking.
 It's much easier to explain on example:

 Given the source